coupies-gmbh/android-sdk/README.md

 # android-sdk
-Android SDK to integration coupons into your Android application
+Android SDK to integrate COUPIES coupons into your Android application